Online workshop, 16th April 16h00- 18h00 CET.

 Outline programme

-3. Greenhous gas emissions as a function of P fertilization in the US Corn Belt: preliminary evidence of direct and indirect effects Andrew Margenot, University of Illinois Urbana-Champaign
+2. Soil nitrous oxide emissions and phosphorus fertilization in the US Corn Belt: preliminary evidence of direct and indirect effects - Andrew Margenot, University of Illinois Urbana-Champaign

-4. Impact of phosphorus loading on methane emissions from lakes - Peter Raymond, Yale School of the Environment and Pierre Regnier, Université libre de Bruxelles
+3. Impact of phosphorus loading on methane emissions from lakes - Pierre Regnier, Université libre de Bruxelles